NEXT Scanning Probe Microscope: Visualization of Surface Nanostructures and of Morpholog

 The width and length of these imperfections can be defined quite reliable, yet the defect depth analysis is limited by the aspect ratio of the applied probe.
 The images in Figures 16b-c were obtained on SiGe layers on Si and Ge substrates, which are characterized by high density of the dislocations loops (7.5x104 cm-1 and 2.4x105 cm-1).

 Surfaces of these films underwent drastically changes.
 The corrugated morphology in Figure 16b is formed by arrays of elevated nano-size crystals with a rectangular shape and nearby pits of different size and depth.
 The pits also have straight corners that reflect their relevance to the crystallographic directions.
 Another type of corrugated morphology is found in the epitaxial film shown in Figure 16c.
-Multiple trenches and elevations of this surface are aligned in orthogonal directions of the crystal lattice.
+Multiple trenches and elevations of this surface are aligned in orthogonal directions of

 These AFM finding are pointing out the effects of internal stress generated by dislocations loops on the surface morphology.
 The image of the epitaxial ZnO film on sapphire in Figure 16d revealed another type of surface defects generated in this sample.
 This morphology is characterized by a radial symmetry and only traces of the rectangular crystalline lattice were found in the amplitude images.